ThivankaWijesooriya/Developer-Mock/02.Spring Core/Spring Security/Spring Security with OAuth2/GUIDE.md

 (2) Resource Server - Application or Server that is storing the resources. eg- facebook has all our profile pics , basic info like mobile no, email etc.

-(3) Client - All kinds of applications trying to access Resource Server
+(3) Client - All kinds of applications trying to access Resource Server.

 (4) Authorization Server - Application or Server providing/defining the mechanism/set of rules needed by the 3rd party applications in order to grant access to shared resources.